izzymsft/github-spark-tutorials/PRD.md

 - **Empty State Handling**: Friendly empty state when no customers exist
 - **Form Abandonment**: Unsaved changes warning when navigating away
 - **Network Errors**: Graceful handling of failed operations with retry options
+- **Data Persistence**: This application will persist all changes that are made to the customer records.
+All new records that are added will be persisted.
+All edits and deletes will also be persisted

 ## Design Direction
 The design should feel professional and trustworthy, similar to enterprise CRM systems but with modern, clean aesthetics.
 Minimal interface approach serves the data-focused nature while maintaining visual hierarchy for efficient scanning.